rafalp/Misago/dev-docs/plugins/hooks/remove-private-thread-member-hook.md

 ## Example

-Record the IP address used to remove a user from a thread:
+Record the IP address used to remove a member from a thread:

 ```python
 from django.http import HttpRequest